st luke's stewardship 2025

 How do I pledge?
 You can pledge in one of two ways:

 (1) On line: Complete the Online Pledge Card.
 Please CLICK HERE to go to the online pledge form.
-Then, click on "Fund Dropdown" and then click on the stewardship option.
-The form will appear for you to fill out.
 Be sure to fill out the recurring section to indicate how you want your pledge to flow.

 2) Download the pledge card: Please CLICK HERE for a pledge card.